-My films have screened in over 150 US cities and around the world at premiere festivals and film retrospectives.
-“Eyes of Exodus” won the Jury Award at Thessaloniki Documentary Film Festival, the Audience award at Aspen ShortsFilm Festival and the Vimeo Staff Pick “Best of the Month.”
-The documentary is optioned for a feature adaptation by Faliro House.
-“Nocturnity” premiered in competition at Tribeca Film Festival, covered by Indiewire, Complex Magazine and Deadline Hollywood.
-“Santiago Calatrava” follows the acclaimed architect as he designs New York City’s Oculus building at Ground Zero.
-The film premiered at DocNYC, Nowness and the Prague City Gallery.
-I created a series of shorts for Google Creative Labs filmed in Jordan, Egypt and Saudi Arabia that received a record-breaking 18 million views in its first week online.
-I have worked with Hayden Thorpe of Wild Beasts, Xander Ferreira of Gazelle, The Brother Moves On, BCUC, Thomass Jackson and Findlay Brown on music videos in South Africa, Mexico and Australia.
-“Parallel Kingdom” is an experimental film made in the desert of Saudi Arabia in collaboration with the artist Abdullah Al Othman.
+My films have screened in over 150 U.S. cities and internationally at major festivals and retrospectives.
+“Eyes of Exodus” won the Jury Award at Thessaloniki Documentary Film Festival, the Audience award at Aspen ShortsFilm Festival and the Vimeo Staff Pick “Best of the Month” and is optioned for a feature adaptation by Faliro House.
+Nocturnity premiered in competition at the Tribeca Film Festival and was featured by Indiewire, Complex Magazine and Deadline Hollywood.
+“Santiago Calatrava” premiered at DocNYC, Nowness and the Prague City Gallery.
+I’ve created projects for Google Creative Lab that reached over 18 million viewers in their first week online and have collaborated with visionary artists across music and film in South Africa, Mexico, Australia, and Saudi Arabia and spent a year in the field directing with an environmental activist hero of mine, academy-award winning film director Louie Psihoyos.

 “I just watched Eyes of Exodus, what a beautiful but tragic story.
 And the turn with Damien and Monika was so heart wrenching.
 Santiago Calatrava is incredibly well put together, cinematography is marvelous, editing, music, all in sync with the story.”